zhiqwang/sightseq/README.md

 ### Usage

 - Navigate (`cd`) to the root of the toolbox `[YOUR_CRNN_ROOT]`.
-- Resize the height of a image to 32, and the width should be divisible by 8
+- Resize the height of a image to 32, and the width should be divisible by 8.

 #### Training

 Training strategy:
 ```
-python ./main.py --not-pretrained --arch shufflenetv2_cifar
+python ./main.py --not-pretrained --arch densenet_cifar
 ```

 #### Testing

 Launch the demo by:
 ```
-python ./main.py --test-only --resume shufflenetv2_cifar_best.pth.tar
+python ./main.py --test-only --resume densenet_cifar_best.pth.tar
 ```

 ### Reference